ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 **Other Comments:**
 - The `dim_ping_instance` table is built directly from the [prep_ping_instance table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_ping_instance) which brings in Instance Service Ping data one record per Service Ping.
 Along with the Instance information a 'Payload' column with an array of Metrics is captured in the Service Ping.
-- Sums, Counts and Percents of Usage (called metrics) is captured along wth the Implementation Information at the Instance Level and sent to GitLab.
+- Sums, Counts and Percents of Usage (called metrics) is captured along with the Implementation Information at the Instance Level and sent to GitLab.
 The Instance Owner determines whether Service Ping data will be sent or not.
 - GitLab implementations can be Customer Hosted (Self-Managed), GitLab Hosted (referred to as SaaS or Dotcom data) or GitLab Dedicated Hosted (where each Installation is Hosted by GitLab but on Separate Servers).
 - `dim_ping_instance_id` is the unique identifier for the service ping and is synonymous with `id` in the source data
 - `dim_instance_id` is synonymous with `uuid` in the source data